 Girish Malhotra Biography

-Lower manufacturing costs: batch process improvements or continuous
+- Lower manufacturing costs: batch process improvements or continuous processes

 Hedley Rees Biography

 Hedley Rees is Managing Consultant at PharmaFlow.
 A practicing consultant, coach, and trainer in pharmaceutical operations and supply chain management, his clients include pharmaceutical companies, ranging from large Top 10 firms to emerging biotech, private equity, a global strategic consultancy, contract manufactures, facility design and build specialists, and third/fourth-party logistics service providers.
 Assignments span early-stage clinical trial supply chains up to complex multi-product supply networks covering global territories.
 Prior to this, Hedley held senior positions at Bayer, British Biotech, Vernalis, Johnson & Johnson and OSI Pharmaceuticals.
 His skill set covers the range of competencies from strategic procurement, production and inventory control, and distribution logistics, to information systems and improvement.
 His early career was spent as an industrial engineer in the automotive, consumer durables, and FMCG sectors.